YashMishra0101/Interview-Preparation/readme.md

 # Welcome to the Frontend Interview Preparation Repository 🧑‍💻

 Here, you'll find a curated list of **questions with answers**, **concepts**, and **practice sections** to help you prepare effectively for frontend interviews.
-Whether you're just starting or brushing up, this repository has something for everyone .
+Whether you're just starting or brushing up, this repository has something for everyone.

+## 🚧 Important Note: A Work in Progress (WIP)

+**Please Note:** This repository is currently under active development as I am in the midst of my own interview preparation.
+The current structure and contents reflect my ongoing learning journey.

+My primary focus right now is on studying and practicing. **Please don't mistake the current state for a finished or perfectly organized resource.** You may find incomplete sections, drafts, or rough notes—please don’t expect it to be fully ready yet.
+Once my preparation is complete, I will dedicate time to properly structuring, refining, and organizing all the content into a more polished and comprehensive guide.

+This repository serves as a living document of my current study progress 🧑‍💻.

 ## Why This Repository?